 Adding Reverb to the Process

 Now the channel will be ready for a reverb plugin after all that focusing.
-It’s important that we choose a reverb sound that isn’t too “over the top”.
-While we were aggressive with our EQ sounds, we’re going to want to be a little more conservative with the length of our reverb tails.
+It’s important that you choose a reverb sound that isn’t too “over the top”.
+While you were aggressive with our EQ sounds, you’re going to want to be a little more conservative with the length of our reverb tails.
 I will usually try to pick a more acoustical sounding reverb that emulates a room sound with a tail of 300ms to 1 second in length.
 This usually results in a more authentic room sound that we can “sneak” into the mix with the fader level of our parallel channel more so than a mechanical reverb such as plate or spring can get away with.
 That being said, there are no hard set rules.
 If the song you’re creating is going for a dreamy, surreal or over the top aesthetic… then go for it!
 Just remember to keep the vision of the entire mix in perspective with this artificial space that you’re creating.

 Keeping the Artificial Room Consistent

-The real trick to this approach is finalizing the chain with a De-esser since we’ve boosted our highs so much with EQ.
-Sure, the high pass filter on the first compressor avoided responding to the low-end, but now we want to control specifically the high frequencies separately.
-A lot of students often ask me why we should bother boosting high frequencies early on if we’re just going to compress them later.
+The real trick to this approach is finalizing the chain with a de-esser since we’ve boosted our highs so much with EQ.
+Sure, the high pass filter on the first compressor avoided responding to the low-end, but now you want to control specifically the high frequencies separately.
+A lot of students often ask me why they should bother boosting high frequencies early on if we’re just going to compress them later.
 Remember that de-esser is doing more than just turning the highs back down.
-Instead, it is setting those high frequencies to a consistent volume that we can then dial in as a careful final level with the auxiliary channel’s fader.
+Instead, it is setting those high frequencies to a consistent volume that you can then dial in as a careful final level with the auxiliary channel’s fader.
 This is so much more productive than having cymbals that are difficult to set in the mix because they’re jumping around in volume so often.

-Modern technology now gives us the ability to create the exact space we’re looking for if we diligently control the unflattering aspects of the space we’re recording in.
+Modern technology now gives us the ability to create the exact space we’re looking for if we diligently control the less flattering aspects of the space we’re recording in.
 I find myself constantly taking this plugin approach these days, rather than hunting for a great sounding space and hauling all of the gear into it.
 Even when working in some great studios, the room sound for the drums isn’t always all that riveting.
 I’d much rather erect a bit of acoustical treatment in a makeshift room or setup the drums in an isolation booth so that I can devote more time to discussing the overall aesthetic the band is looking for.
 Why not sculpt this vision in the computer, where the final mix will be taking place anyways?
-Drums excite the reverb in a room more so than any other instrument and I hate being stuck with a sound that doesn’t lend itself to the band’s vision because we were stuck with a weak space on tracking day.
+Drums excite the reverb in a room more so than any other instrument and I hate being stuck with a sound that doesn’t lend itself to the band’s vision because I was stuck with a weak space on tracking day.